 Feast of San Gennaro Events

-- Thursday, September 12 (Opening Day) from 2-3 PM - 12th Annual Cannoli Eating Contest: The Performance Stage
+- 2-3 PM - 13th Annual Cannoli Eating Contest: The Performance Stage

-- Saturday, September 14 (Grand Procession) from 2 PM - Colorful parade with floats, marching bands, musical entertainers, and the Statue of San Gennaro.
+- 2 PM - Colorful parade with floats, marching bands, musical entertainers, and the Statue of San Gennaro.

 Things to Do at the Feast of San Gennaro